cparmet/finite-news/README.md

  - Shares a joke or quote.

 ## 🤔 Motivation
 I happily pay for subscriptions to quality news sources and support essential journalism!
 But increasingly news websites and newsletters are filled with distractions, clickbait, pop-ups, and attention vampires.
-I made Finite News to deliver a personalized daily news email with less noise, no ads, no links, and with strict limits on the volume of content.

-It collects the latest happenings, gets a local weather forecast, finds out if a favorite NBA team is playing today, and shares a joke or thought of day.
-The headlines are filtered by rules and, optionally, a large language model (GPT) to reduce junk and focus on learning what's happening in the world.
+I made Finite News to deliver a personalized daily news email with strict limits on the volume of content, no ads, and no links.
+The goal is to reduce noise, avoid rabbit holes, and help me focus on quickly learning what's happening in the world.

 ## 📰 Make your own newspaper
 ### How it works